Ch1ffr3punk/MicroCrypt/README.md

 ## Use Cases

  MicroCrypt is suitable for:
- - Encrypting personal files with a simple GUI
+ - Encrypting private messages or notes with a simple GUI
  - Cross-platform workflows where the same tool is needed on desktop and
    Android or iOS
  - Users who want strong encryption without complex configuration